-If you’re thinking about buying a house in Shoreline, WA 98155, and if you’re going to buy one with the help of a real estate broker, make sure you get the service you need.
-If you need help preparing to select a broker to give you information about buying a house, start by demanding these three things so you know you’re in good hands with your broker in Shoreline…
+If you’re thinking about buying a house in Seattle, WA 98155, and if you’re going to buy one with the help of a real estate broker, make sure you get the service you need.
+If you need help preparing to select a broker to give you information about buying a house, start by demanding these three things so you know you’re in good hands with your broker in Seattle…

 When you first start thinking about buying a house, the tendency many people have is to start doing some research online.
 You can do some initial browsing of large syndicated real estate sites to get a feel for the prices are of condos, townhomes, and houses in the Seattle neighborhoods you are considering.